-Sertoma Centre and New Star to merge July 1, 2023
+Sertoma Centre and New Star Merge

 For a collective 120-plus years, the New Star and Sertoma Centre agencies have provided state-of-the-art services and programs to individuals with intellectual/developmental disabilities.